anushka81/DAG-FLowNet/README.md

    ```bash
    node server.js
    ```
-   Your server will be live at `http://localhost:3000`! 🎉
+   Your server will be live at `http://localhost:5000`! 🎉

-## ⚙️ Configuration

-- **MongoDB URI**: Ensure to update the MongoDB URI in the source code for database connectivity.
-- **Body Parser**: Utilizing `body-parser` for parsing JSON request bodies.
-- **Priority Queue**: Implemented for efficient topological processing of graphs.

-## 📡 API Endpoints
+## ⚙️ API Endpoints

 ### 🔗 Node Endpoints
 - **POST /nodes**: Create a new node.